 Make sure you have more food and milk on hand than you think you need.
 You never know when you’ll get stuck in traffic or your drive will take longer than planned.

-5. Don’t forget forms of entertainment, even for infants.
+5. Don’t forget to bring different forms of entertainment in the car, even for infants

 Babies can easily get bored looking at the same thing for ours on end, and keeping them occupied definitely helps minimize the fussing.
 A few ideas include:

 - A sensory toy that’s multifaceted like the Infantino Ga Ga Playtime Pal.
 It also has rings, a teether, a mirror, a rattle as well as multiple sounds and textures.